FluidNumerics/research-computing-cluster/docs/source/ResearchApplications/openfoam_and_paraview.rst

 3. Target Architecture VM images
 4. Basics of connecting Paraview Server on the RCC to your local Paraview client

-If you'd like to deploy RCC-CFD from the Google Cloud Marketplace, see the :docs:`Deploy from Marketplace <../QuickStart/deploy_from_marketplace>`_ documentation.
+If you'd like to deploy RCC-CFD from the Google Cloud Marketplace, see the :doc:`Deploy from Marketplace <../QuickStart/deploy_from_marketplace>` documentation.
-If you'd like to deploy RCC-CFD using Terraform, see the :docs:`Deploy with Terraform <../QuickStart/deploy_with_terraform>`_ documentation.
+If you'd like to deploy RCC-CFD using Terraform, see the :doc:`Deploy with Terraform <../QuickStart/deploy_with_terraform>` documentation.

 ==========================